Gran Canaria · Canary Islands

 6hr · 17.8km · 2230m ascent

-The trail descends from the serene forests and cliffs of Tamadaba Natural Park toward the northwest coast, winding through rugged ravines and lush valleys before reaching the charming fishing village of Puerto de las Nieves, where mountains meet the Atlantic.
+The trail descends from the serene forests and cliffs of Tamadaba Natural Park toward the northwest coast, winding through rugged ravines and lush valleys before reaching the charming fishing village of Puerto de las Nieves, where mountains meet the sea.

 Top Tips